MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

 Build Options
 ~~~~~~~~~~~~~

-MMM Build Option can be set with:
+MMM build options can be set with:

 .. code-block:: xml